Prion Risks With Blood Transfusions, Transplants

 Prion disease also is known as transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
 Prusiner claims that all forms of TSE are caused by infectious prions.

 A study published in the journal Nature adds to the evidence about the transmissibility of Alzheimer’s disease between people.
 A second study by the same scientist in early 2016 supports the claim.
 Meanwhile, there is absolutely no evidence to the contrary.
 Even wildlife and sea mammals are contracting brain disease from people because of the dumping of infectious waste on farms, ranches and forests.
 Yes, research has found that plants/crops grown in infectious prions uptake those prions and become infectious.

 TSE is a spectrum disease that varies in severity and symptoms.
 It depends on which region of the brain is impacted first and by what prion mutation.
 Few cases are identical in terms of symptoms and diagnoses.
 When the presenting symptom is memory loss, the diagnoses flow along the following chart.

 Millions of cases of deadly CJD are being misdiagnosed as Alzheimer’s disease.
-Millions of patients and caregivers are being misinformed, misguided and exposed to an aggressive prion disease.
+Millions of patients and caregivers are being misinformed, misguided and exposed to an aggressive prion disease without warning.
 Millions of people with prion disease have exposed us all to their infectious waste thanks to misinformation, mismanagement and negligence.